JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ## Update Android and iOS apps

-You've already updated the API of the shared module by changing the return type of the `greet()` function to a `Flow`.
+You've already updated the API of the shared module by changing the return type of the `greet()` function to `Flow`.
 Now, you need to update native (iOS, Android) parts of the project so that they can properly handle the result of calling the `greet()` function.